 Funding for Tobacco Prevention & Cessation Programs – Master Settlement Agreement

-The state budget included severe cuts to other health programs, with many programs being eliminated.
-Tobacco prevention and cessation programs were sustained at almost current funding.
+The Tobacco Prevention and Cessation program is currently funded at $13.8 Million.
 This allows these essential programs to be maintained to help reduce tobacco related disease across the Commonwealth and help reduce the burden of health care costs associated with tobacco use and exposure.
+Your continued legislator education activities are a key activity during this time period.
 More about Master Settlement Agreement…

 Other Tobacco Products Excise Tax